canonical/canonical-sphinx-extensions/README.md

 ```
 ````

-Note: This extension overrides the default `copybutton_selector` used by [sphinx-copybutton](https://sphinx-copybutton.readthedocs.io/en/latest/index.html).
-Add the `no-copybutton` class to code-blocks or terminal directives to disable the copy button.
+Note: You can use the `:copy:` option, or `copybutton` class to enable terminal inputs to be copyable.

 ### Filtered ToC